-Linking education and entrepreneurship Chalmers University of Technology Description of the practice The students at the Masters Program 'Chalmers School of Entrepreneurship' are trained in how to evaluate ideas and to look for potential value.
+Lir king education and entrepreneurship Chalmers University of Te chnology Description of the practice The students at the Masters Program 'Chalmers School of Entrepreneurship' are trained in how to evaluate ideas and to look for potential value.
 Some of these ideas originate from research performed at the university.
-The students work in teams of 2-3 and during their second year, they drive a real-life innovation project with the goal of creating a sustainable business.
-The projects are supported by Incubator (a pre-incubator linked to education), who provides physical space and resources as well as business advice and coaching by experienced professionals.
-HEI' units involved The department of Management of Organization neurship (MORE) and Incubator (a pre-incubator Professors, students, staff of the pre-incubator or)
+The stu- dents work in teams of 2-3 and during their second year, they drive a real-life innovation project with the goal of creating a sustainable business.
+The projects are supported by Incubator (a pre-incubator linked to educa- tion), who provides physical space and resources as well as business advice HEI' units involved The department of Management of Organization neurship (MORE) and Incubator (a pre-incubator Professors, students, staff of the pre-incubator on Renewal and Entrepre- r) and idea providers Expected effect Researchers can bring their ideas and have a team of students work with developing a business around them Students acquire real-life business development experience as part of their education ---------------------- -- Other information Chalmers School of Entrepreneurship started in 1997

-Expected effect

-- Researchers can bring their ideas and have a team of students work with developing a business around them - Students acquire real-life business development experience as part of their education

-Other information

-Chalmers School of Entrepreneurship started in 1997

-Technology Incubation and Entrepreneurship Development Activity (TIEDA) Centre

-Indian Institute of Technology Roorkee

-Description of the practice

-The Technology Incubation and Entrepreneurship Development Activity (TIE-DA) centre is set up at IIT Roorkee to encourage the students, the alumni and the faculty members of the institute to convert their ideas and concepts into products and technologies for their viable commercialization through startup companies.

-The centre will primarily shelter and support the ideas with a clear planning for taking off from the centre within 3 years.
+Technology Incubation and Entrepreneurship Development Activity (TIEDA) Centre Indian Institute of Technology Roorkee Description of the practice The Technology Incubation and Entrepreneurship I DA) centre is set up at IIT Roorkee to encourage the the faculty members of the institute to convert the products and technologies for their viable comme up companies.
+The centre will primarily shelter and support the id for taking off from the centre within 3 years.
 Two policies are framed with respect to TIEDA.
-They are:

-Faculty Entrepreneurship Policy

-To provide motivation and opportunity in commercializing new and futuristic technologies and facilitate the entrepreneurial practice, IIT Roorkee encourages the interested faculty members to open companies, to be on the board of such companies in the capacity of a Director, the Chairman or any such role.
-It is expected that the faculty members entering this system will make all efforts to balance their academic responsibilities while assuming this role.
+The - Faculty Entrepreneurship Policy To provide motivation and opportunity in commerce technologies and facilitate the entrepreneurial pra ages the interested faculty members to open comp of such companies in the capacity of a Director, to role.
+It is expected that the faculty members enter all efforts to balance their academic responsibilities - Technology And Business Incubation Policy This policy will encourage the students, faculty me institute to convert their ideas and concepts into to for viable commercialization by promoting incubat This policy will primarily provide the shelter and minating in start-up ventures with a clear planning institute after being nurtured from many provision Development Activity (TIE- e students, the alumni and eir ideas and concepts into ercialization through start- deas with a clear planning ey are: cializing new and futuristic factice, IIT Roorkee encour- banies, to be on the board che Chairman or any such ring this system will make s while assuming this role. embers and alumni of the echnologies and products ion and start-up ventures. support to the ideas cul- ng for taking off from the ps of the policy.
+HEI' units involved TIEDA

-Technology And Business Incubation Policy

-This policy will encourage the students, faculty members and alumni of the institute to convert their ideas and concepts into technologies and products for viable commercialization by promoting incubation and start-up ventures.
-This policy will primarily provide the shelter and support to the ideas culminating in start-up ventures with a clear planning for taking off from the institute after being nurtured from many provisions of the policy.

-HEI' units involved

-TIEDA

-Promotion of research results University of Alicante Description of the practice The TTO actively promotes the research results and IP generated at the universities through regional, national and international networks.
-Offers are published at EU level for example through the EEN Network and thus accessible to enterprises and universities in the EU and abroad.
-On the local level the results are published.
-HEI units involved Technology Transfer Office as the unit in chargeResearchersNetworks Expected effect The possibilities to find the right partners to expl search results created at the university are enha- and active promotion.
+Promotion of research results University of Alicante Description of the practice The TTO actively promotes the research results an versities through regional, national and internation published at EU level for example through the EEN sible to enterprises and universities in the EU and a On the local level the results are published. d IP generated at the uni- onal networks.
+Offers are I Network and thus acces- abroad.
+HEI units involved Technology Transfer Office as the unit in charge Researchers Networks Expected effect The possibilities to find the right partners to explose search results created at the university are enhanced and active promotion. oit or further develop re- nced through networking

-Other information

-The practice has been in used for some 8 years
+Other The practice has been in used for some 8 years information